ttu/ttu.github.io/_posts/2024-12-10-ai-tools-cursor-copilot-examples.md

 - Logical project structure: Minimize the scope the AI needs to work within.
 A smaller “blast radius” allows it to stay focused.
 (Feature slice architecture)
 - Good code structure: Use small, composable components or widgets.
 This makes it easier to track what changed and reduces the risk of the AI introducing unnecessary or overly broad modifications.
 (Composable components)
 - Make small, incremental changes: Once a change looks correct, approve it and move on to the next step.
 This approach makes it easier to review and understand each change.
+- Testing: Use factories to create test data.
+This makes it easier for AI to make changes and additions to tests.
+Follow code coverage to ensure that changes made by AI are not reducing test coverage.
+AI can accidentally mock out important parts of the codebase, so be careful with that.
 - Use Git effectively: Commit after each small change.
 Keep a clear history for easier review.
+AI tool's revert/reject/undo functionality sometimes removes too much code.
 Tip: use git commit --amend to add to the previous commit when appropriate.

 ### Other Insights from The Internet